 - 1. Payment by phone with VISA, MasterCard, or Visa or MasterCard Debit - 2.
 Payment by mail with a certified cheque or money order - 3.
 In Person with cash, debit card, money order, VISA or MasterCard - 4.
-Payment online with VISA, MasterCard, or Visa Debit - Administrative Staff is required to confirm and/or update all contact information for Members, including date of birth, and obtain an email address if available (explain to the Member that the email address request is required for email updates, timely information, and bulletins). - All documents with noted credit card information will be shredded after payment is processed. - If a Member is paying to upgrade a licence, the payment will be processed upon receipt of all documentation required for upgrading. - Administrative Staff will make every effort to ensure Member has uploaded a photo to the Association's database for implementation of photo ID requirement. - Administrative Staff shall make every effort to have mail-in and telephone payments processed and mailed back to Members within three (3) working days of receipt of payment.
+Payment online with VISA, MasterCard, or Visa Debit - Administrative Staff are required to confirm and/or update contact information for Members, including date of birth, and obtain an email address if available (explain to the Member that the email address request is required for email updates, timely information, and bulletins). - If a Member is paying to upgrade a licence, the payment will be processed upon receipt of all documentation required for upgrading. - Administrative Staff will make every effort to ensure Member has uploaded a photo to the Association's database for implementation of photo ID requirement. - Administrative Staff shall make every effort to have mail-in and telephone payments processed and mailed back to Members within three (3) working days of receipt of payment.